Matt Wrack: Salary and Solidarity fund

 Wrack pledged prior to election to take a salary "based on average earnings of FBU members".
 The salary of the FBU general secretary is set by the union's executive council and endorsed by the union's conference.
 It is based on a direct link to an Area Manager within the fire and rescue service, so that any pay rises reflect those agreed on behalf of FBU members.
 In order to meet his election pledge, Wrack has set aside a portion of his salary and placed it into a separate fund which is used to support trade union and labour movement campaigns, hardship funds, initiatives in the UK and around the world.
 Wrack was interviewed about his stance on his salary for a BBC Radio 4 documentary in 2015.

 General Secretary of NASUWT

 On 22 April 2025, Wrack was announced as the next general secretary of the NASUWT teaching union.
 However on 25 April the NASUWT decided to re-run the election following a legal challenge over the exclusion of other candidates in the nomination process.
-Nominations were reopened until 26 May, and Wrack will be "acting general secretary" during the new election process.
-He remains the nominee of the union national executive for general secretary.
+Nominations were reopened until 26 May, with Wrack as "acting general secretary" during the new election process.
+He remained the nominee of the union national executive for general secretary.
 He was permanently elected on 23 July, following an election.

+In 2026, Wrack started a campaign to lengthen fully paid maternity pay for teachers from 4 weeks, which it had been for over 25 years, to 26 weeks, and to improve paternity pay.